SYNOPSIS

 -no_cert_checks -

-does not perform any additional checks on the OCSP response signers certificate.
-That is do not make any checks to see if the signers certificate is authorized to provide the necessary status information: as a result this option should only be used for testing purposes.
+Don't perform any additional checks on the OCSP response signers certificate.
+That is do not make any checks to see if the signers certificate is authorised to provide the necessary status information: as a result this option should only be used for testing purposes.

 -validity_period nsec-status_age age-